elyukai/optolith-client/CONTRIBUTING.md

 ### Methods

-If you need to use a class (e.g. the custom data structures *Maybe*, *List* a.s.o. are implementes as classes, consider the following styistic rules for using methods:
+If you need to use a class (e.g. the custom data structures *Maybe*, *List* a.s.o. are implemented as classes, consider the following styistic rules for using methods:

 ```ts
 // bad